seelabs/scratch_docs/xls-xchainbridge.md

 1. Put assets into trust (lock assets) on the locking chain.

-2. Issue wrapped assets on the issuing chain.
+2. Issue or mint wrapped assets on the issuing chain.

 3. Return or burn the wrapped assets on the issuing chain.